We welcome our members making complaints about things that we get things wrong. If there is something we could improve, then we want to hear about it.

 There are different types of complaints:

 Management complaints – where a complainant wishes to complain about one of our housing services.
-These complaints will be dealt with in accordance with our complaints procedure (available here).
+These complaints will be dealt with in accordance with our complaints policy.

 Anti-social behaviour or harassment complaints – where one or more complainants want to complain about the behaviour of one of our members, their families or their visitors, or about someone else who they consider is causing them problems.
-These complaints will be dealt with in accordance with our Anti-Social Behaviour Policy (available here).
+These complaints will be dealt with in accordance with our Anti-Social Behaviour Policy.
+If a member is not satisfied with the way we have managed an Anti-Social Behaviour issue – they can then make a complaint using the Complaints Policy.

 Neighbour disputes – where two or more neighbours have disputes with each other.
 These will also be dealt with in accordance with our Anti-Social Behaviour Policy.

 Governance complaints – where a complainant wishes to complain about how one or more of our committee members is behaving in relation to their role on the committee.
-This will be dealt with in accordance with our Code of Conduct (available here).
+This will be dealt with in accordance with our Code of Conduct.